 Incorporating game elements engages workers and customers in an otherwise routine task.
-When organizations create an interactive, customized experience, they experience increased connection, training retention and sales.
+When companies create an interactive experience, people feel more connected, train better, and buy more.
 Whether it’s a competitive bid on eBay or understanding what it’s like to work in Amazon’s fulfillment centers, see how gamification and game-based interactions disrupt the industry.

 Level up eCommerce